Litlington White Horse: Creation and cutting

-The second horse was carved by local farmer John T. Ade (the grandson of William Ade, one of the cutters of the first horse) alongside two of his friends, Eric Hobbis and Stephen Bovis (a worker on John Ade's farm), during a single night between 7 pm and 5 am during the full moon of 20 February 1924 on a 45 degree slope.
+The second horse was designed and cut by local farmer John T Ade (1890-1952) of Grove Hill Farm in Hellingly, the grandson of William Ade one of the cutters of the first horse, alongside two of his friends, Eric W Hobbis (1883-1949), a market gardener from Long Ashton near Bristol who was lodging at Grove Hill Farm while working at Bears Orchard in Magham Down and Stephen Bovis (1876-1967) who was Farm Manager at Grove Hill Farm, during a single night between 7 pm and 5 am during the full moon of 20 February 1924 on a 45 degree slope.
 There are two differing accounts of when the idea to recut the horse was first conceived.
 One version claims that John shared the story of his father’s original carving of the horse in 1838 during a late evening at a pub in the nearby village of Alfriston, where he, Hobbis and Bovis hatched a plan to recreate the figure under cover of darkness.
 The other suggests the conversation took place while the group was traveling along Litlington Road below Hindover Hill, where John Ade pointed out the site to his companions before they resolved to restore the horse.
 Originally designed by John Ade during the winter of 1923, he drew inspiration for his design from the Westbury White Horse in Wiltshire, alongside a picture he had of the First Litlington White Horse.
 John Ade suggested his inspiration in cutting the horse was based on both the history of the First Litlington White Horse cut by his grandfather and the story of the Kilburn White Horse in North Yorkshire.

-According to John Ade, they first laid out the horse using ropes and pegs in the House Field at Ade's Grove Hill Farm in the nearby village of Hellingly in preparation for its cutting in Litlington.
+According to John T Ade, they first laid out the horse using ropes and pegs in the House Field at Ade's Grove Hill Farm in the nearby village of Hellingly in preparation for its cutting in Litlington.
 The original drawing created by John Ade to assist with the horse's cutting is minutely annotated to give the distance between each peg and the next to ensure the accuracy of the design's transfer.
 During the February full moon on a cold and frosty night, the men cut the horse using a 'stick' of 35 inches as a measurement for a quick transfer of their design.
 They arrived at the site around 7 pm, working throughout the night and finished the cutting at around 5 am the following morning, giving them just enough time to get back home and milk the cows before any suspicion of their absence was raised.
-The horse was cut without the knowledge of the local residents, who were startled by the horse's sudden appearance on the hillside.
+The horse was cut without permission and without the knowledge of the local residents, who were startled by the horse's sudden appearance on the hillside.
 This may have been the motivation behind the speedy cutting.
 The unusual design of the horse, especially the original differing positions of its front and rear legs, drew attention for its peculiar composition.
 In 1931, it was described as "whereas its hind legs move, its forelegs refuse to."